yuvalw20-meet/y2s18-databases/exercises/README.md

 3. Bonus: Sometimes, you want to find all articles, which have low ratings.
 Add a function `query_article_by_rating()`, which takes an input parameter, `threshold`, and returns all articles which have a rating that is lower than `threshold`.
-Note that there is no stub for this function - you'll need to create it yourself.

 4. Bonus: Sometimes, you want to find a specific article.
 Since the only unique property that each article is guaranteed to have is a primary key, add a function `query_article_by_primary_key()`, which returns the article with the correct primary key.

 ### Part 4: Deleting from your Database